Golden Pothos Care: Complete Guide for Thriving Plants

 Signs of Fertilizer Issues

-Watch for signs of over-fertilization.
-Symptoms include brown leaf tips, yellowing leaves, or a white crust on the soil surface.
-If you notice these signs, flush the soil with water to remove excess fertilizer salts.
+Keep an eye out for over-fertilization on your Golden Pothos.
+Brown leaf tips, yellowing leaves, or a white crust on the soil are common indicators.
+Should these appear, we recommend flushing the soil thoroughly with water to eliminate excess salts.

 Under-fertilization can cause slow growth, pale leaves, or reduced variegation.
 If your plant seems to be growing slowly despite adequate light and water, consider increasing fertilization frequency or strength slightly.